xn0px90/awesome-qubes-os/README.md

 - You can be one to!
 You got this!
 Keep Qubing!

 ## Training
-- [xn0px90](https://patreon.com/xn0px90) - training sessions on the second and fourth weekends of every month, from Friday to Monday, covering beginner, intermediate, and advanced levels.
+- [xn0px90](https://patreon.com/xn0px90) - Every second and fourth weekends of every month, from Friday to Monday, covering beginner, intermediate, and advanced levels.

 ## Streamers
 - [xn0px90](https://twitch.tv/xn0px90) - Your's::Trully!::First::Full::Time::Info::Sec::Qubes::OS::streamer!